Book an Open Day

 Teaching & Learning

+Understand the main themes within contemporary sociology and criminology.
+You will explore the problem of crime and its causes and costs to society, and learn what extent individuals shape their own lives and how larger social structures such as gender, ethnicity or social class impact on them.
 The tabs below detail what and how you will study in each year of your course.
 The balance of assessments and overall workload will be informed by your core modules and the option modules you choose to study; the information provided is an indication of what you can expect and may be subject to change.
 The option modules listed are also an indication of what will be available to you.
 Their availability is subject to demand and you will be advised which option modules you can choose at the beginning of each year of study.